DannyOnkies/ObtainIRcodes/README.md

 for the value 1 a signal composed of a time of 550us and then one of 1650us for the value 0 a signal consisting of a time of 550μs and then a time of 550μs.

 ## **`Measurements`**
 I made measurements with the oscilloscope to check the IR signal.

 ![image](https://github.com/DannyOnkies/ObtainIRcodes/blob/main/pic/NewFile1.jpg)
 ![image](https://github.com/DannyOnkies/ObtainIRcodes/blob/main/pic/NewFile2.jpg)

+Above you can see the measurement of the START BIT, 9ms in the low state and 4.5ms in the high state

 ## **`Final notes`**